 Dr. Cooney is interested in moral conflict, particularly violence.
-His publications have addressed a variety of topics within that broad domain, including the role of third parties in violent conflict, causes and conditions of family honor killing, the gravitational attraction of terrorism, and the effect of community ties on homicide.
+His publications have addressed a variety of topics within that broad domain, including the role of third parties in violent conflict, the gravitational attraction of terrorism, and the effect of community ties on homicide.
 In other work he has analyzed the social foundations of legal evidence, online hostility directed against individuals on death row, and everyday antagonism toward immigrants in Ireland.
-His papers have appeared in American Journal of Sociology, American Sociological Review, British Journal of Sociology, Criminology, Law and Society Review and other outlets.
+His papers have appeared in the American Journal of Sociology, American Sociological Review, British Journal of Sociology, Criminology, Law and Society Review and other outlets.
 His 2009 book Is Killing Wrong?
 A Study in Pure Sociology analyzes responses to homicide across and within human societies.
+Building on his interest in homicides that have traditionally attracted few or no sanctions his latest book is titled Execution by Family: A Theory of Honor Violence (2019).

 - Ph.D., Sociology, University of Virginia, 1991